Mominpura Graveyard

 The Mominpura Graveyard is a Shia cemetery in Lahore, Pakistan.
 It is one of the oldest graveyards in Lahore, and contains over 10,000 burials according to its records.
 Many graves are hundreds of years old.
 Established by the Qizilbash family, the cemetery is situated near the Lakshmi Chowk, opposite Empire Cinema.

 History

 On 11 January 1998 (8.15am PST), unidentified gunmen stormed the graveyard and opened fire on a congregation of people offering prayers.
 The attack, believed to be motivated by sectarianism, resulted in 22 deaths and 51 injuries.
 Sunni militants were blamed for the massacre.
 The shooting was condemned by Punjab's chief minister Shahbaz Sharif as a "most heinous and inhuman act of terrorism."

 Notable burials

-Several notable individuals are buried here, including first home secretary of Punjab Syed Ahmad Ali, film director Qamar Zaidi, Nasir Kazmi, Sayyid Sajjad Rizvi, Mushaf Ali Mir, singers Ustad Amanat Ali Khan, Asad Amanat Ali Khan.
+Several notable individuals are buried here, including first home secretary of Punjab Syed Ahmad Ali, film director Qamar Zaidi, Nasir Kazmi, Sayyid Sajjad Rizvi, Mushaf Ali Mir, and singers Ustad Amanat Ali Khan, Ustad Fateh Ali Khan, and Asad Amanat Ali Khan.